Memoisation/PDE-DeepONet-Learning/README.md

 # Deep-Learning-ODE-PDE-Solvers
 ![PDE-DeepONet-Learning](UoM_logo_40.png)

-A Deep Learning Approach to Solving PDEs: Implementing DeepONets with Jax
+A Deep Learning Approach to Solving PDEs: Implementing DeepONets with Jax and NumPy

 ## Project Overview